Monetary reform in the Soviet Union, 1922–24: Return to a single currency

 Although the sovznak-oriented Soviet population found it more difficult to conduct daily transactions, chervonets-dominated government expenditures had no shortage of funds and the national balance sheet remained cash-flow positive; state enterprises had minimal losses or profited.
 By the end of the 1923 fiscal year, a surplus in the Soviet Union’s current account indicated its successful transition to an export-driven economy.
 According to Soviet archives, sovznaks were no longer issued after 14 February 1924.
-With an exchange rate of one gold ruble to 50,000 1923 sovznaks and one gold ruble to 50 billion 1922 sovznaks, all sovznaks in circulation were bought by the government between 7 March and 10 May 1924.
+With an exchange rate of one gold rouble to 50,000 1923 sovznaks and one gold rouble to 50 billion 1922 sovznaks, all sovznaks in circulation were bought by the government between 7 March and 10 May 1924.
 The dual-currency system ended, and the monetary reform was complete.
-The Soviet Union’s currency circulation was optimised and the chervonet (later defined as the ruble) was again pegged to gold, the universal storage of value before the adoption of the Bretton Woods system.
+The Soviet Union’s currency circulation was optimised and the chervonets (later defined as the rouble) was again pegged to gold, the universal storage of value before the adoption of the Bretton Woods system.